 Certainly!
 If you’d like to make cupcakes, simply follow the recipe as written.
 Instead of pouring the batter into cake pans, pour it into a cupcake tin with liners.
 Bake the cupcakes for 15 to 20 minutes, rotating the pans halfway through.

-VANILLA BUTTERCREAM FROSTING:
+CARAMEL BUTTERCREAM FROSTING:

 5cupsorganic powdered sugar, sifted